rsilvabenevides/eqcos.org/_pages/openings.md

 permalink: /vacancies
 ---

-# Open positions
+# Open Positions

-**We are currently open for master and Ph.D. applications related to our FAPESP grant.**
+**We are currently accepting applications for Master’s and Ph.D. positions related to our FAPESP grant.**

 <p style="text-align: justify;"> In our group, you will have the opportunity to develop several skills.
-We work with cryogenic tools to explore the quantum features of distinct systems, microfabricated by ourselves.
-We want student willing to participate in a collaborative and inclusive environment, where we can have a lot of fun while doing great science :) </p>
+We work with cryogenic tools to explore the quantum features of distinct systems, which we microfabricated ourselves.
+We are looking for students eager to participate in a collaborative and inclusive environment, where we can have a lot of fun while doing great science! </p>

+<p style="text-align: justify;">We encourage students from diverse backgrounds to join the team, including individuals of different gender identities, sexual orientations, and ethnicities.
+The more diverse our environment, the richer our thoughts.
+Science thrives on diversity!</p>

-## Ph.D positions
+## Ph.D.
+Positions

-### Electromechanical devices for microwave-optical transduction
+### Electromechanical Devices for Microwave-Optical Transduction
 #### Funding: FAPESP
-<p style="text-align: justify;">The student involved in this scholarship proposal will work toward building an electromechanical
-device that can be operated at the quantum regime.
-They will also help to build the laboratory infrastructure, with a focus on the cryogenic and microwave setups.
-The final goal is to perform electromechanical experiments and microwave-optical transduction in the quantum regime.</p>
+<p style="text-align: justify;">The student participating in this project will work on developing an electromechanical device designed to operate in the quantum regime.
+They will also contribute to building the laboratory infrastructure, with a focus on cryogenic and microwave setups.
+The ultimate goal is to perform electromechanical experiments and achieve microwave-optical transduction in the quantum regime.</p>

 <figure  style="text-align: center; margin: 0 auto;">
   <img src="images/research/Electromec.png" alt="Image description" width="400"/>